 Pull the existing bulb to remove it.
 When handling the replacement bulb, avoid touching the glass with your fingers, as oils from your hands can cause premature failure.
 Push, click in the replacement bulb.

-Replace the bulb cover and turn on the electricity supply to check that the bulb now lights.
+Screw back the bulb cover.
+Turn on the circuit breaker and check that the bulb now lights.

 The oven door is misaligned